MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/5-implement-app-configuration.md

 To access values from the App Configuration store in an ASP.NET Core app, the configuration provider for App Configuration is needed.
 A key in the App Configuration store overrides the same key in the ConfigMap.
 That's because the ConfigMap's `data` field is read by the environment variables provider.
 Recall that the environment variables provider was registered earlier than the App Configuration provider.

-Apply the following changes to your ASP.NET Core project:
+Apply the following changes to your *WebSPA* ASP.NET Core project:

 1. Run the following command: